fin-hypergrid/core/TRANSITION-NOTES.md

 Always open source, the Hypergrid repository is now fully community owned and managed at https://github.com/fin-hypergrid.

+### Remote Repository

-While Github automatically will forward all `http:`, `https:` and `git:` requests made to the old repo, it is recommended that you update your clones to the new URL with `git remote` (see bottom of [this page](https://help.github.com/articles/about-repository-transfers)).
+Hypergrid developers: You must update your remotes with `git remote` to point to the new URL (see bottom of [this page](https://help.github.com/articles/about-repository-transfers)).

+### CDN

-Unfortunately, GitHub does _not_ automatically forward requests to Hypergrid's legacy GitHub Pages (CDN) at https://openfin.github.io/fin-hypergrid.
-For continuity with existing pages that make such requests (via <script> tag), we have retained the 2.0.2 build files in the [old repo](https://github.com/openfin/fin-hypergrid)'s CDN location (but not the demos or the docs access via HTTP because those links are forwarded).
-The 1.3 build files can be accessed by adding `/v1.3.0` after the domain name.
+For continuity with existing pages that make requests (via <script> tag) to Hypergrid's legacy "GitHub Pages" CDN (URLs beginning with https://openfin.github.io/fin-hypergrid), we have retained just the build files for v2.0.2 and v1.3.0 in that location.
+Note that this legacy hosting pertains only to the build files.

-The current release (v2.0.2) can also be found on the new CDN; all new releases will be pushed to the new CDN _only._ **We recommend updating your apps to make requests against the new CDN.** Please see the [_Access_](ACCESS.md) page for details.
-(Note in particular that all build files on the new CDN include version numbers.)
+The current release (v2.0.2) can also be found on the new CDN; all new releases will be pushed to the new CDN at https://fin-hypergrid.github.io/core _only._ **We recommend updating your apps to make requests against the new CDN.**

+### See also...

+Please see the [_Access_](ACCESS.md) page for full details.
+In particular, note that:
+* All build files on the new CDN include version numbers.
+* Demos and API documentation are only avaialble from the new CDN.